Man shot to death in Johnston County was wearing body armor

 Witnesses told police there was an argument, followed by gunfire.

-The man was found in the road with a gunshot wound to the head.
-His identity has not been released.
+The victim, identified as 34-year-old Michael Lorenzo Joyner, of Columbia, South Carolina, was found face down in the road with a gunshot wound to the head.

 Police Chief Tyrone Sutton said the victim's body armor indicates he had clearly tried to prepare for something before he arrived in Princeton.

-Sutton said the victim's brother had been in an argument earlier Monday with three suspects in the shooting and the victim arrived to help his brother when the argument escalated and shots were fired.
+Family members told police that Joyner traveled to Princeton from South Carolina to check on his brother.
+Sutton said the victim's brother had been in an argument earlier Monday with three suspects in the shooting

+Police said Tuesday that it is not confirmed as to the purpose or intent of Joyner's visit to Princeton.